-My first-hand experiences both allow and oblige me to tell you the truth about how a crucial part of the modern Internet is rotten and corrupt to the core, controlled by thieves and other criminals.
+My first-hand experiences not only allow but oblige me to tell you the truth about how a crucial part of the modern Internet is rotten and corrupt to the core, controlled by thieves and psychopaths.
 Caution: You may not want to spend time, money and efforts working on anything online after reading this.
 In a way, I guess it's probably for the best if most people don't know the truth.
 Nevertheless, I simply need to let as many as possible learn what's really going on out there.

 The "Domain Name System" (DNS), put simply, is the part of the Internet which maps human-friendly addresses (such as

 www.example.com) to the "scary" and difficult-to-remember "IP addresses" (such as